 Caring responsibilities: siblings of children with disability

-Pressure to take on an adult role
+Pressure to take on adult caring responsibilities

-Distinction between sibling and parent roles
+Distinction between sibling and parent caring responsibilities

 Siblings are there to spend time together and help out with things like pushing wheelchairs, showing siblings how to draw animals, or reading books to siblings.
 Parents do things like helping children go to the toilet, changing feeding tubes, or managing tantrums.
 They also make big decisions like whether children need to go to hospital in an emergency.